stefanosiano/PowerfulImageView/README.md

 Several other features will be added, and all the sections of the readme will be updated accordingly.

 Planned features (for now):
-* Shapes (Circle, fake circle, oval, fake oval, square, rounded rectangle, fake rounded rectangle, rectangle through ratio, default)
+* Shapes (circle, solid circle, oval, solid oval, square, rounded rectangle, solid rounded rectangle, rectangle, normal)
 * Blur support
 * Pinch in/out to zoom
 * Panoramas